John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 ### Keyterms

+Additive Model - time Series, which the seasonal component is just added on.
+Multiplicative Model - times series, added on as proportinoal amount explores the relationship of two or parameters on an outcome.
 Gradient Descent -
 Local Minima -  A local minimum is a point in the parameter space where the loss function is minimized in a local neighborhood
 Loss Function - It is a method of evalutating your model's accuracy.
 The difference between the prediction and the actual value.